ersanchez/instructional-design/syncthing/ksa.md

 * folder strategy
 * what information gets shared with Syncthing in anonymous usage reporting
 * benefits of recording Device IDs and Folder IDs
+* know what happens if a change happens when a remote device is offline

 ## Skills